Arcadia-Science/2024-peptigate-evaluation/SRP074404/README.md

 ```

 Upon inspection of this file, there were no short contigs from this reads2transcriptome run.
+(Note -- short contigs are the very short contigs [<75bp] that are filtered out by r2t but written to a file in case a user wants to see these very short things.
+There were none of these super short contigs.
+There _were_ some normal contigs in the default assembly output, which is what we ran peptigate on.)

 These files were supplied to peptigate.